modeset/-deprecated-utensils/app/assets/utensils/button_semigloss/readme.md

 default this is set to `false` so no buttons are created.

 ## Todo:
-- This is a bit wordy here.. document how lists in sass work somewhere else
+- This is a bit wordy.. document how lists in sass work somewhere else
 - The sass file could use a little cleaning.